Vanoise Massif

-The Vanoise massif (massif de la Vanoise, /fr/) is a mountain range of the Graian Alps, located in the Western Alps.
-After the Mont Blanc Massif and the Écrins Massif it is the third-highest massif in France, reaching a height of 3,885 m at the summit of Grande Casse.
+The Vanoise Massif (massif de la Vanoise, /fr/) is a mountain range of the Graian Alps, located in the Western Alps.
+After the Mont Blanc Massif and the Écrins Massif, it is the third-highest massif in France, reaching a height of 3855 m at the summit of Grande Casse.
 It lies between Tarentaise Valley to the north and the Maurienne Valley in the south.
-The range is the site of France's first national park, established in 1963, Vanoise National Park.
-The ski resorts of Tignes and Val-d'Isère and the 2,770-metre-high Col de l'Iseran are located in the eastern part of the range.
+The range is the site of France's first national park, Vanoise National Park, established in 1963.
+The ski resorts of Tignes and Val-d'Isère and the 2770 m-high Col de l'Iseran are located in the eastern part of the range.

 Principal summits

-The principal summits of the Vanoise massif are:
+The principal summits of the Vanoise Massif are: